shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 The next step is connecting our PBX to Twilio as a Trunk using their BYOC Trunk option.
-There is no direct guide provided by Twilio on how to set up a BYOC Trunk, especially with asterisk, but the process is similar to setting up a Twilio Elastic SIP Trunk.
+There is no direct guide provided by Twilio on how to set up a BYOC Trunk, especially with Asterisk, but the process is similar to setting up a Twilio Elastic SIP Trunk.

 Twilio does, fortunately, provide a good enough guide for setting up an Elastic SIP trunk [here][8], from where we can adapt the configuration shared in the "Asterisk Provisioning" section